-What it is
+What is a vestibular schwannoma?

-Vestibular schwannomas start in the Schwann cells (fatty cells) on the outside of the 8th cranial nerve.
-This nerve runs from the brain to the ear and controls hearing and balance.
-They are also called acoustic neuromas.
+Vestibular schwannomas start in Schwann cells.
+These are fatty cells on the outside of nerves.
+Usually, vestibular schwannomas start in the Schwann cells on the outside of the vestibulocochlear nerve.
+The vestibulocochlear nerve connects the brain to the ear.
+It controls hearing and balance.

 - MRI scan

 - the size of the tumour

 - your quality of life

 Treatment might be monitoring, surgery or radiotherapy.
 The team caring for you will talk to you about your treatment.
 They will consider the risk of further hearing loss as well as what you want.